10 Great Foods for Regulating the Thyroid

 Extra virgin coconut oil is a saturated fat that is rich in medium-chain triglycerides.

-- These nutrients have the power to increase your metabolism and facilitate weight loss, which are two of the main problems for people who suffer from hypothyroidism.
+- These nutrients have the power to increase your metabolism and facilitate weight loss.
+Consequently, these are two of the main problems for people who suffer from hypothyroidism.

 - Take two tablespoons (30g) every day, one in the morning before breakfast, and another in the evening before going to sleep.

-Many cases of hypothyroidism are caused by a lack of iodine, so eating foods rich in this mineral can help.
+Many cases of hypothyroidism are caused by a lack of iodine, so eating foods rich in this mineral can help in regulating the thyroid.

 - Seaweed is rich in iodine, especially fucus.